garethrees/garethrees.github.com/_drafts/2017-03-17-book-notes-the-design-of-everyday-things.md

 A device is easy to use when there is _visibility_ to the set of possible actions, where the controls and displays exploit _natural mappings_.

+**If a design depends on labels, it may be faulty**.
+Natural mappings reduce memory burden, and therefore the need for labels.
+Aim for the design to carry all the information required.

 ### The Principle of Feedback

 <dfn id="def-feedback">Feedback</dfn>: Sending back to the user information about what action has been done, and what result has been accomplished.